eachambers/ggtrout/README.md

 <img src="man/figures/cuttie.jpg" align="center" height="350"/>

+There are 10 palettes available in the ggtrout package, each named based on the species for which the palette is inspired.
+Five are qualitative, three are diverging, and two are monochromatic.
 Let’s go through all the palettes, grouped by (sub)species.
 In general, you can access and view the palettes using the `ggtrout_palette()` function like so:

 ``` r
 # ggtrout_palette("brook1")